linode/docs/docs/web-servers/nginx/nginx-reverse-proxy.md

 }
 {{< /file >}}

-`$remote_addr` and `$host` are built-in variables for nginx.
+`$remote_addr` and `$host` are built-in variables for NGINX.
 The first one holds the IP address of the client and the second one contains the hostname for the request.
 You can find more about those variables [here](https://nginx.org/en/docs/varindex.html).

 ### Choosing a Bind Address
 If your backend server is configured to only accept connections from certain IP addresses and your proxy server has multiple network interfaces, then you want your reverse proxy to choose the right source IP address when connecting to a backend serverr.
 This can be achieved with `proxy_bind`